jay-jks/Coin-Bounce/README.md

 - User authentication and registration.
 - Allows users to create, edit, and delete articles.
 - User comments and discussions on articles.
-- Admin panel to manage articles and user accounts.

 <br>